-Eagle's Camp is intended to provide campers the resources of time, people, and equipment to complete a majority of the merit badge requirements in 11 of the 13 "Eagle Required" categories, however success is entirely dependent on each camper's ability to remain focused and complete the work.
+Eagle's Camp is intended to provide campers the resources of time, people, and equipment to complete a majority of the merit badge requirements in 12 of the 13 "Eagle Required" categories, however success is entirely dependent on each camper's ability to remain focused and complete the work.
 Each Scout will be asked at the beginning of the week to create or present a plan for their week's goals and daily to evaluate their individual progress.

 - This is a Day Camp.
-Campers are expected to arrive between 7:45-8 AM & depart at 7:00 PM. - Any Merit Badge requirement may be completed in advance of the camp, but must have been completed while registered as a Scouts, BSA.
+Campers should arrive between 8:30-9:00 AM & depart by 5:00 PM. - Any Merit Badge requirement may be completed in advance of the camp, but must have been completed while registered as a Scouts BSA.
 Please take special note of any requirement which requires counselor approval or discussion in advance, contact information below. - Merit Badge requirements which cannot be completed at Eagle's Camp are highlighted in yellow.
-Any incomplete requirements will result in a "partial." - Where requirements provide options for completion, requirements which may be completed at Eagle's Camp are highlighted in green. - Special project opportunities schedule to complete specific requirements will be provided at least 14 days in advance of camp. (i.e. Movie Screening to complete Citizenship in the Community requirement 5, or a group meeting to complete Communications requirement 1c). - All meals will be prepared by Scouts working on the cooking merit badge.
-A duty roster for meals will be distributed one week in advance of camp.
-Menu plans must be submitted 30 days in advance. - Opportunities for free time activities will be regularly available.
-Participation in those activities is completely voluntary. - Campers must bring an Annual Health Record with Parts A & B completed to the first day of camp. - Lunch and dinner will be provided.
-Please provide a list any food allergies at least 30 days in advance of camp.
-Scouts may bring additional food items from home or purchase them from the trading post. - With parental approval Scouts may bring laptops, tablets and other devices.
-Wi-Fi will be available, for Merit Badge work only.
+Any incomplete requirements will result in a "partial." - Where requirements provide options for completion, requirements which may be completed at Eagle's Camp are highlighted in green. - Menu plans must be submitted 2 weeks in advance. - Opportunities for free time activities will be regularly available.
+Participation in those activities is completely voluntary. - Campers must bring an Annual Health Record with Parts A & B completed to the first day of camp. - With parental approval Scouts may bring laptops, tablets and other devices.
+Wi-Fi will be available for Merit Badge work only.